 - (1) Appeal De Novo.
 Any party may appeal the arbitration award to the assigned judge.
 The filing of a single appeal is sufficient to require a de novo trial of the entire case on all issues and as to all parties.
-The appeal must be filed within 30 days after the report and award is filed with the clerk in compliance with the following conditions: - (a) A notice of appeal de novo, with an affidavit of the party averring that the appeal is not being for delay, must be filed in the office of the dispute resolution administrator. - (b) Upon filing the notice of appeal de novo and affidavit, the appellant must repay the clerk for all fees received by members of the arbitration panel or the single arbitrator.
+The appeal must be filed within 30 days after the report and award is filed with the clerk in compliance with the following conditions: - (a) A notice of appeal de novo, with an affidavit of the party averring that the appeal is not being filed for delay, must be filed in the office of the dispute resolution administrator, who will compute the arbitrators' fees necessary for the appealing party to file the arbitration appeal de novo with the clerk of courts. - (b) Upon filing the notice of appeal de novo and affidavit, the appellant must repay the clerk for all fees received by members of the arbitration panel or the single arbitrator.
 These fees will not be taxed as costs in the case and will not be recoverable by the appealing party.
 The clerk will be ordered to deposit the fees, or some portion thereof as directed by the court, into a designated account. - (c) A poverty affidavit with a motion requesting waiver of the appeal fees may be filed with the notice of the appeal de novo.
 The affidavit must aver that by reason of poverty the party is unable to make the payments required for an appeal and request that the court allow an appeal de novo without payment of the amount specified in paragraph G(1)(a)(2).
 The judge will rule on the motion and enter an order accordingly. - (d) No appeal can be withdrawn without consent of all parties. - (2) Trial de novo.
 All appeals shall be de novo proceedings at which members of the arbitration panel or single arbitrator are barred as witnesses.
-The case will be returned to the docket of the assigned judge for trial.

-(3) Objections as to Arbitrator Misconduct.

-- (a) Objections to the decision of the arbitration panel or the single arbitrator based on either misconduct or corruption of the arbitration panel or single arbitrator may be field by any party within 30 days from the filing of the report and award. - (b) Copies of the objection must be served upon each arbitrator and the dispute resolution administrator within 48 hours after filing and will be heard by the assigned judge - (c) If such objection is sustained, the report and award of the panel shall be vacated by the court and the case set for trial.
+The case will be returned to the docket of the assigned judge for trial. - (3) Objections as to Arbitrator Misconduct. - (a) Objections to the decision of the arbitration panel or the single arbitrator based on either misconduct or corruption of the arbitration panel or single arbitrator may be field by any party within 30 days from the filing of the report and award. - (b) Copies of the objection must be served upon each arbitrator and the dispute resolution administrator within 48 hours after filing and will be heard by the assigned judge - (c) If such objection is sustained, the report and award of the panel shall be vacated by the court and the case set for trial.
 The filing of an objection will toll the running of the 30 day appeal period until the court has ruled upon the objection.